BrunoMCBraga/Reversing-Resources/Debuggers/WinDbg.md

 ## Reckon
 * lm: list modules
 * !lmi [module_name]: more information about module.
-* !dh [address]: displays header information about module at address.
+* !dh [address]/[module_name]: displays header information about module at address or with name.
+Useful to find entrypoint.
 * x [module_name]![symbol_name]: search for symbol_name on module with module_name. symbol_name can be a regex such as \**word*\*.
 The modules can be found using lm.
 * ln [address] (list near): lists symbols at or close to the address.
 * dg: shows information about segment selectors (e.g. dg ds)